SmileXie/cdls/Readme.md

 You can use `exit` to exit the new bash and return to the parent one.

 I still have no idea how to fix this.
-I will appreciate it if you can help me.
+I will appreciate if anyone could help.